alphagov/govuk-puppet/alphagov/vagrant-govuk/README.md

 vagrant up frontend-1.frontend backend-1.backend
 ```

 Vagrant will run the Puppet provisioner against the node when it boots up.
-Some yellow warnings are expected due to [storeconfigs](http://projects.puppetlabs.com/issues/7078).
 Nodes should look almost identical to that of Skyscape staging, including network addresses.

 ## Customisation